 Once I turned off the throttling I was able to get the editing emails to make sure that my changes worked.
 Here they are - https://github.com/cuny-academic-commons/bp-event-organiser/commit/4c3d54ad7746068db47bc445b36173094d717b68

-#16 Updated by Boone Gorges about 3 years ago
+#16 Updated by Boone Gorges over 3 years ago

 - Status changed from Assigned to Resolved